cherry5-lang/ICASSP-paper/README.md

 # supplementary
-The proofs of Theorem 1,2 AND 3
+The proofs of Theorem 1,2 and 3